The period-index problem for fields of transcendence degree 2: Introduction

-In the present paper, we address the case of surfaces over finite fields.
-Finite field methods make this a tractable class of $C_3$-fields.
+In the present paper, we primarily address the case of surfaces over finite fields (although our methods work over any semi-finite field, as defined above).
+The potent combination of formal methods, geometry, and arithmetic available over a finite (resp.\ semi-finite) field make this a tractable class of $C_3$-fields.
 Theorem \ref{T:main} provides a first example of a class of geometric $C_3$-fields for which the standard period-index conjecture holds.
 It is noteworthy that almost no progress has been made for the other natural class of $C_3$-fields: function fields of threefolds over algebraically closed fields.
-In fact, it is still unknown if there is any bound at all on the values of $e$ which can occur in the relation $\ind(\alpha) | \per(\alpha)^e$ for $\alpha\in\Br(\C(x,y,z))$ (or any other fixed threefold).
+In fact, it is still unknown if there is any bound at all on the values of $e$ that can occur in the relation $\ind(\alpha) | \per(\alpha)^e$ for $\alpha\in\Br(\C(x,y,z))$ (or any other fixed threefold).
+One might be tempted to fiber such a threefold as a surface over $\C(t)$ (or a similar field), but no attempt to do so to date has borne fruit.